krypton36/connectedhomeip/docs/guides/simulated_device_linux.md

 In order to utilize the app against a commissioner or controller, the app will need to be specifically built.

-1. To generate the ZAP files, and build the `chip-app1` binary completing the following steps:
+1. To generate the ZAP files, and build the `chip-all-clusters-test-app` binary completing the following steps:

     ```
-     ./scripts/examples/gn_build_test_example.sh app1
+     ./scripts/examples/gn_build_test_example.sh all-clusters-test-app
     ```

 ## Build the App only